 The Competition

 If you aren’t sure which method suits you best, consider looking over to the competition.
 In many industries, all industry players use the same billing method.
-Perhaps, you don’t need to reinvent the wheel.
+Perhaps you don’t need to reinvent the wheel.

-In case you notice that the competition is taking advantage of an inefficient billing method, implementing a different one could put you one step ahead.
+If you notice that the competition is taking advantage of an inefficient billing method, implementing a different one could put you one step ahead.

 Implementing the Best Billing Model for Your Business